The History of Spear-O-Wigwam in the Bighorn Mountains

 While Spear-O-Wigwam’s association with Hemingway has brought acclaim over the years, the real story of the ranch is one of the entrepreneurial Spear family creatively packaging their surroundings into an authentic and marketable tourist business, one that evolved as successive owners adapted to meet the needs of the times.

-As a guest ranch Spear-O-Wigwam it had a strong recreational focus centered on outfitting, lodging, and meals.
+As a guest ranch Spear-O-Wigwam had a strong recreational focus centered on outfitting, lodging, and meals.
 The enduring appeal of the ranch lay in the chance to find renewal in nature.
 But like any such operation, it also provided dudes with a practical education in skills relevant to exploring the mountains.
 In its new incarnation as a mountain campus, the educational resources of the mountains will move to the forefront.

-The ranch is located 29 miles southwest of Sheridan at an elevation of 8,300 feet, not far from the summit of the range at 13,176 feet above sea level.
+The ranch is located 29 miles southwest of Sheridan at an elevation of 8,300 feet, not far from the summit of the Big Horn range at 13,176 feet above sea level.
 The property consists of 17-acres situated about half a mile south of the Johnson County line, near where Cross Creek joins the east fork of Big Goose Creek at the head of Park Reservoir.
 The Cloud Peak Wilderness boundary is two miles south of the ranch.
 When Hemingway came here cars could only drive one mile past the ranch to where the road ended.
 Beyond there only horses and hikers could travel the rocky trails.

 From June to September each year, hundreds of guests made the trip from Sheridan up the Red Grade Road to this collection of cabins among the pines.
 They came from across the United States and around the globe, seeking solitude in what a ranch brochure called “a wild confusion of alpine grandeur.”